ruedaibanez1986/Project_ETL-/README.md

 <img src="Assets/pgadmin_database.png" width ="700">

-We then reconnected the created database to a jupyter notebook file and generated a [pandas table](https://github.com/ruedaibanez1986/Project_ETL-/blob/master/Assets/pgadmin_connection.png?raw=true) in the notebook.

-Besides loading the data, we decided to establish a connection with the intention of validating the tables within PGAdmin were populated correctly.
+Besides creating a database and loading the data, we decided to establish a connection with the intention of validating the tables within PGAdmin were populated correctly.

 #### Validating Connection with PGAdmin table